BuZZ-T/yalpt/README.md

 # Yet another logging-the-progress tool

 Yes, it's yet another logging tool.
-It first first created as a util of [rusted-chromium](https://github.com/BuZZ-T/rusted-chromium) and then extracted, to be used in other cli-tools, like [abandoned-packages](https://github.com/BuZZ-T/abandoned-packages).
+It was first created as a util of [rusted-chromium](https://www.npmjs.com/package/rusted-chromium) and then extracted, to be used in other cli-tools, like [abandoned-packages](https://github.com/BuZZ-T/abandoned-packages).

 Therefore, it only consists of logging functionality, which is used in these projects.